ACCESS-NRI/ACCESS-Hive-Docs/docs/models/build_a_model/build_source_code.md

     ```
     spack find --paths
     ```
     This commands lists the installation directories for each package in the environment.
 The generated executables will be located in the installation directories at `bin/<executable_name>`.
-Be careful to retrieve the correct executable for packages which build multiple executables e.g. CICE5.
+Be careful to retrieve the correct executable for packages which build multiple executables (e.g., CICE5).
     {: #exe_paths }
 2. Within the `submodels` section of the model configuration's `config.yaml` file, in the `exe` field, specify the [path to its executable](#exe_paths).
-3. In the `config.yaml` file, add `linaro-forge/24.0.2` to the `modules: load` section.
+3. In the `config.yaml` file, add `linaro-forge/<version>` to the `modules: load` section, by substituting `<version>` with the correct `linaro-forge` version.
 4. In the `config.yaml`, turn off executable reproducibility, since adding debugging options modifies the executable, by setting `manifest: reproduce: exe: False`.
 5. Tell _payu_ to pipe the run through _Linaro DDT_ by adding the following to the configuration `config.yaml`: